Right to Equality

 Right against Exploitation

-Articles 23 and 24 deal with right against exploitation.
+Articles 23 and 24 deal with the right against exploitation.

-(i) Prohibits traffic in human beings and begar and other similar forms of forced labour and any violation of the provision is an offence punishable in accordance with law
+- Prohibits traffic in human beings and beggar and other similar forms of forced labour and any violation of the provision is an offence punishable in accordance with the law.

-(ii) Permits state to impose compulsory service for public purposes provided it does not discriminate on grounds only of religion, race, caste or class or any of them.
+- Permits the state to impose compulsory service for public purposes provided it does not discriminate on grounds only of religion, race, caste or class or any of them.

 Article 24: Prohibits employment of children below 14 years of age in any factory or mine or other hazardous occupations.